 Agadir & the Coast: Beach holidays, waters sports, and excursions

-These hotels in Morocco have wellness facilities and offer everything around the topic of relaxation & well-being: La Sultana Marrakech and Selman Marrakech as well as Le Palais Rhoul and Spa.
+These hotels in Morocco have wellness facilities and offer everything around the topic of relaxation & well-being: Le Palais Rhoul and Spa and Selman Marrakech as well as Hotel Dar Les Cigognes.
 For more choice, check out this complete list of the best wellness hotels in Morocco.